lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/virtual_env/pycharm2.png" width="556" height="137" />
 </p>

 3. Click `Conda Environment`, this will create a conda virtual environment for you.
 Edit `Location` to indicate where to store this new virtual environment and choose the `Python version`, then click `OK`.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/virtual_env/pycharm3.png" width="822" height="232" />
 </p>

-4. (ONLY NEEDED ONCE) Type `conda info` in a PyCharm terminal, to find the path of the <b>base environment</b> of Anaconda.
-Then go to `Preferences` or `Settings` --> `Tools` --> `Terminal`, fill in `Shell path` with `powershell.exe -ExecutionPolicy ByPass -NoExit -Command "& '[Your Anaconda base environment path]
-   \shell\condabin\conda-hook.ps1'`, remember to change the anaconda path here.
-This settings will make sure your PyCharm terminal shares the same virtual environment as your project.
-Later, if you will set up multiple conda virtual environments, this setting is <b>only needed once</b> ☝️.
+4. (ONLY NEED ONCE) Type `conda info` in a PyCharm terminal, to find the path of the <b>base environment</b> of Anaconda.
+Then go to `Preferences` or `Settings` --> `Tools` --> `Terminal`, fill in `Shell path` with `powershell.exe -ExecutionPolicy ByPass -NoExit -Command "& '[Your Anaconda base environment path]\shell\condabin\conda-hook.ps1'`, remember to change the anaconda path here.
+This setting will make sure your PyCharm terminal shares the same virtual environment as your project.
+Later, if you will set up multiple conda virtual environments, <b>only need to do this setup once</b> ☝️.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/virtual_env/pycharm5.0.png" width="975" height="393" />
 </p>

 5. Click `+` to start a new terminal, and you will see the created virtual environment name in both terminal and bottom right corner.
 If you check the python version, it should show the right version chosen for the virtual environment:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/virtual_env/pycharm4.1.png" width="941" height="163" />